CGIF Brand Story

 Image Guidelines

 Canva Pro also has royalty-free images that we can incorporate into our designs.
-For example, if you were tasked to design a poster themed "What are fiber optics?" you could then search for real photos on Canva of real-life places where fiber optics are found to include in your design.
+For example, if you are tasked to design a poster themed "What are fiber optics?" you could then search for real photos on Canva of real-life examples of where fiber optics are found to include in your design.

 LinkedIn graphic sizes are 1200 x 627 pixels